git-lectures/git-lecture-notes/index.rst

    touch README

 You now have a new file in the project folder.
-As mentionned before, git does not track this file yet.
+As mentioned before, git does not track this file yet.
 First, you need to tell git this file exists::

   git add README